 Going to nature is the best thing I could do with my time.
 Nature recharges me, calms me down, makes me happy.
 But yet somehow, I am not making time to go to nature often enough.
 Now that the days are getting shorter and darker, it’s really affecting my routine.
 I used to spend more time in nature when the days were longer but this has now changed.
 I think I will have to change my routine and do my nature walks in the morning, not in the afternoon/evening when it’s getting dark.
 Changing my routine won’t be easy but I have to try as this self-care activity really helps me feel better and happier.

 So this is my self-care approach.
 Analysing what I am currently doing and see how I can improve that.

 Do you currently pay any attention to self-care?
 What are your favourite self-care activities?

 You may also be interested in reading the following posts:

 Disclaimer: This post contains affiliate links – I may get a small commission if you purchase a product after clicking on a link.
-This does not cost you anything, you are only supporting me so that I can continue writing these posts for you.
+This does not cost you anything.